grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 In this scenario, and to ensure that your plugin runs with the expected API version (`v0alpha1` at the beginning), implement an `AdmissionHandler`.
 This `AdmissionHandler` ensures that the given data source settings satisfy what's expected for the running API version, and therefore they can handle queries for that API version.

-This step isn't mandatory while the plugin is at `v0*`, but it is mandatory once the plugin reaches `v1`.
+This step isn't mandatory while the plugin is at `v0*`, but it's mandatory once the plugin reaches `v1`.
 At the moment, it's used to [validate data source settings when saving them](https://github.com/grafana/grafana/blob/a46ff09bf91895ee3de0d8f6c4ab88d70b47bfe6/pkg/services/datasources/service/datasource.go#L373).

 The `AdmissionHandler` method should implement two main functions: